 Texas Addiction Treatment Information

-The number of people receiving treatment for alcohol or drug abuse in Texas in a given day has recently dropped from close to 50,000 people at a time to just over 30,000.
-Unfortunately, the dramatic drop isn’t due to a decrease in addiction, rather a lack of access and availability of quality treatment programs.
-Only about 5% of the people in Texas over the age of 12 who need help for a drug or alcohol problem actually receive treatment.
+Unfortunately, the average number of people receiving rehab treatment for alcohol or drug abuse in Texas has recently dropped from nearly 50,000 on any given day to just over 30,000.
+This dramatic drop isn’t due to a decrease in addiction, but rather by a lack of access to addiction recovery resources, limited availability and accessibility, and limited effective, high-quality treatment options.

 One of the indicators of current and future treatment needs include youth drug and alcohol use.
 In Texas, nearly 200,000 adolescents reported using illicit drugs within the past month.
 Perception of risk is also an indicator, and nearly 70% of teens in Texas didn’t see any great risk in smoking marijuana once a month, while 56% perceived no risk of consuming five or more alcoholic drinks once or twice per month.

-The overall substance abuse rate is slightly lower for Texas compared to other parts of the country, but there are sill about 1.3 million people aged 12 and over who were dependent on or abused drugs or alcohol within the past year, with about 500,000 of those being specifically illicit drugs.
+With such a large population, the overall substance abuse rate is slightly lower for Texas compared to other parts of the country.
+Still, roughly 1.3 million Texans age 12+ were dependent on or abused drugs or alcohol within the last year, with about 500,000 of those individuals abusing illicit drugs.

 Other Resources in Texas

 Austin, Texas 78714-9347

 The mission of the Mental Health and Substance Abuse Division (MHSA) of the Texas Department of State Health Services is to improve health and well-being in Texas by providing leadership and services that promote hope, build resilience, and foster recovery.